x5technologies/EventuresProduction-Event-Ticketing-System/README.md

 - Anti-fraud server-side hash verification
 - Sandbox (testing) and production mode support
 - Fully automated — no manual order approval needed after payment

 ---

+### Manual Payment — Bank Transfer / EasyPaisa / JazzCash

+For customers who prefer to pay via bank transfer, EasyPaisa, or JazzCash, Eventures offers a **Manual Payment** option at checkout.

+**How it works:**
+1. Customer selects "Manual Payment" at checkout
+2. System displays the organizer's bank account / mobile wallet details
+3. Customer transfers the payment and submits their transaction reference
+4. Admin reviews and verifies the payment
+5. Once confirmed, the order is manually approved and tickets are generated and delivered via email

+**Key properties:**
+- Supports all major Pakistani bank transfers (HBL, UBL, Meezan, etc.)
+- Supports mobile wallets — EasyPaisa and JazzCash
+- Admin is notified of pending manual payments for quick review
+- Prevents ticket issuance until payment is verified — zero fraud risk
+- Ideal for customers without access to debit/credit cards

+---